LalithShiyam/QIMP-tools/X-Force Unet/Readme.md

-# 3D-Unet: patched based Keras implementation for medical images segmentation
+# X-Force Unet: A 3D patch based Keras implementation for medical images segmentation

 3D-Unet pipeline is a computational toolbox (python-Keras) for segmentation using neural networks.